 Jelly Thumbprint Cookies

-With the lucky number of only seven ingredients, these Jelly Thumbprints look way more complicated than they actually are.
+With the lucky number of only seven ingredients, these jelly thumbprints look way more complicated than they are.
 Of course, you'll need to make and chill the dough for a few hours before you can begin the next steps, but you can use that time to watch a Hallmark Christmas movie.
 After the couple ends up together and Santa is proven to be real, hop back in the kitchen and get to baking!

 Get our recipe for Jelly Thumbprint Cookies.